satech-uic/Gitlab-Migration/README.md

 Run the script with the desiered parameters.
 You will be asked to create the repo's GitHub wiki manually.
 After execution, the script will report the number of issues transferred.

+### Issue Transfer

+Migrated issues and comments will be created by the user who created the API tokens.
+As a workaround, the script inserts a footer to each issue indicating the original author and created date.
+See example.

+> Created By: ccunni3

+> Created On: 09/04/2020 12:34 PM

 ## Support

 Please file an issue with the repository for bugs or changes.
 Otherwise use the SA Technology Service Desk portal to raise a request.